wieslawsoltes/HackerNewsWatch/README.md

 - "Open Article" link at the top opens the article in the watch browser
 - HN-like styling (orange accent)

-Note: watchOS doesn't embed a web view inside SwiftUI.
-Tapping the link opens the system browser on Apple Watch.

 ## Requirements
 - Xcode 15 or newer
 - macOS with command line tools